 With British-controlled Canada to the north and the young American states to the south (Ohio gained its statehood in 1803), and with its access to the Atlantic Ocean through Lake Ontario and the St. Lawrence Seaway, Lake Erie was a must-have for both parties.
 As such, it was necessary for the United States to have a young daredevil, their own Admiral Nelson, to command the small fleet of ships in the Great Lakes.

 Enter Oliver Hazard Perry, who was aptly named for his profession.
 He’d been chomping at the bit for several years to have his own command, and when the opportunity arose, he requested that he be put in charge of the fleet in Lake Erie.
 Seeing as ‘fleet’ was a generous term for the handful of rickety, barely-seaworthy ships the Americans had in Lake Erie, and the established strength of the British there, such a command was seen largely as a suicide mission.
-So it was that a young Perry was promoted to commodore.
+So it was that a young Oliver Hazard was promoted to Commodore Perry.

 When he arrived in the Great Lakes, it was winter – and a miserable one at that.
 It may very well have been the 19th century’s own polar vortex.
 No fighting could happen on the lakes in that winter, and so Perry, his misfit crew, and their few ships sought shelter in a small inlet on a small peninsula in Lake Erie: Presque Isle.

 With a combination of “Perry’s Luck” (a character trait that helped Perry out of more than one pinch) and his leadership skills, Perry managed not only to keep his crew throughout the winter, but also to have six – count them, six – full-size warships built between September 1812 and March 1813.
 By September 1813, Perry and his men were ready to defend the Great Lakes.